Certificate in Non-Governmental Organizations and Nonprofit Studies

 • 30-credit program available directly out of high school

-• Program structure that bridges the Faculty of Arts, the School of Business, and the Faculty of Science and Horticulture
+• Program structure that bridges the Faculty of Arts, the Faculty of Science, and the Melville School of Business

 • Broad inclusion of local human rights, environmental, and advocacy organizations in B.C.'s Lower Mainland